slowernews/wisdom-tldr/README.md

 > *'The only person standing in your way is you.' -- Black Swan*

-HOWEVER
+HOWEVER, your level of success will seldom exceed your level of personal development.

 > *'We don’t rise to the level of our expectations; we fall to the level of our [training](#on-mastery).'*

-> *'Your level of success will seldom exceed your level of personal development.'*

 <!--
 Your belief that you are not good enough, that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will